-I am a Computer Science PhD Candidate at the University of Wisconsin-Madison, advised
+I am a final-year PhD candidate in Computer Science at the University of Wisconsin-Madison, advised

 by Michael Gleicher.